 Keep in mind, however, that you will not be eligible for this introductory bonus if you currently have the Capital One Venture Card, regardless of whether you previously received the bonus.
 You also may not be eligible if you recently earned the bonus.

 In addition to the sign-up bonus, the Capital One Venture Card offers 2 miles per $1 on purchases.
 Its annual fee is $95, and you need good credit to get approved for the card.

 There’s no official Capital One Venture miles redemption chart.
 But that’s because you don’t need one.
 It’s not that complicated.
 Capital One Venture miles are worth a penny each when redeemed for travel and half that when redeemed for gift cards or a statement credit.
 Since Venture gives you double miles on every purchase, that means you’re getting 2% back when you redeem for travel and 1% back otherwise. … read full answer

 So, it’s pretty easy to make your own Capital One Venture miles redemption chart.
 In fact, I’ll make one for you…

-Here are some Capital One Venture card application tips:
+Here are your Capital One Venture miles redemption options: